nickzoic/nick.zoic.org/art/esp32-meshkit-button-micropython/index.md

 ## MicroPython

-The next step is to load MicroPython onto the device in place of the shipped hardware.
+The next step is to load MicroPython onto the device in place of the shipped firmware, and see what we can come up with.

 # TBC